jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 - Diagonal enclosed greenery on plaza and stone pavement
 - Skins with diagonal and other corner variations for fences and park paths

-### Level II - Materials & Electricity
+### 2 - Materials & Electricity

-*Unlocks at 1500 Obreros or 300 Artistas - or creative mode*
+*Unlocks at 1500 obreros or 300 artistas - or creative mode*

 **Construction materials** can be produced in the New World now.